Quick answer

 Usually moderate, depending on access and whether coolant needs draining.

-Fan motor assembly
+Fan motor or assembly

 Wiring repair